designstem/projects/frequency/index.md

 * They can make it as a flat 2D animation.
 * They can make it with a 3D shape, which is more complex.

-It is also possible to manipulate visuals using a strobe light or use any other device other than a turntable to rotate the artwork.
+It is also possible to manipulate visuals using a strobe light <small><a href="https://itunes.apple.com/us/app/vinylstrobe/id1342661977?mt=8">*(e.g. VinylStrobe iOS app)*</a></small> or use any other device other than a turntable to rotate the artwork.

 The teacher can decide how complex the pathway should be to take, depending on the planned curriculum.

 </f-notes>